mynameisek/whitepaper/README.md

 ## Forbole Referral Network:
 **a decentralized professional fraternity**

-FBC is a blockchain for decentralized social networking apps.
 We will build the first dApp on FBC which is called Forbole Referral Network (“FRN”).
 FRN is a decentralized business social network based on users engagements that are relating to reputations, such as endorsement of skills, recommendation of profiles and referral of business or career opportunities to other members.
 These engagements will be encouraged through gamification and [meta-moderation](https://en.wikipedia.org/wiki/Meta-moderation_system) design.

 The purpose of FRN is to transform the trust attributes generated from close business relationships into secured, traceable and portable digital assets such that the circle of influence of a user can grow efficiently and various circles can connect with each other base on the same belief: help the people you trust to succeed by referring them opportunities.
 You can also see FRN as a decentralized professional fraternity.

 The beta of FRN will be released in Jan-2019.
 Please click [here](https://www.youtube.com/watch?v=SPXpLknFB1w) for an animation explainer and [here](https://medium.com/forbole/unveiling-forbole-referral-network-bd78e6c87209) for the draft UX design.
-Furthermore, we are also planning to rebrand FRN to Phanero after it has acquired for some solid early tractions.
+Furthermore, we are also considering to rebrand FRN to "Phanero Network" at a suitable time.

 ### Phanero Token